ManjoorMohammed/-Measures-of-central-tendency/README.md

 Measures of central tendency, measures of spread

-You are given house_price.csv which contains property prices in the city of Bangalore.
-You need to examine price per square feet do the following:
+house_price.csv which contains property prices in the city of Bangalore and examined price per square feet do the following:

-Perform following measures, detect and remove outliers using IQR Mean Function
+ Mean Function
 Percentile method
 IQR(Inter quartile range method)